 “Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

-Webster University now ranks among the top 16 comprehensive universities in the Midwest and boasts nationally ranked programs in a number of majors across fine arts, business, nursing, nurse anesthetist, education, communications, and the liberal arts and sciences.
+Webster University ranks among the top comprehensive universities in the Midwest with nationally ranked programs in several majors across fine arts, business, nursing, nurse anesthetist, education, cybersecurity, health administration, communications, and the liberal arts and sciences.

 Lisa Blazer